mmgrt/bitnami-openldap-arm64/README.md

 ```

-To make it simplir to build, make use of existing Makefile, add:
+To make it simpler to build, make use of existing Makefile, add:

 ```diff
 + buildx: